parhelion22/xfce-theme-greymond/README.md

 # Color Variants

-Although "Greymond Concrete" can be seen as the default color variant for this theme, there are a few other familiar color variants.
+"Greymond Concrete" can be seen as the default color variant for this theme, but there are a few other familiar color variants.
 Colors are mostly defined within "./gtk-2.0/gtkrc" and "./gtk-3.0/colors.css" for the GTK 2 and GTK 3 theme, respectively.
 Basically, all colors can be adjusted by changing the color values within these files.

 ![Color Variants](https://github.com/parhelion22/xfce-theme-greymond/blob/main/ColorVariants.png)